 In Colorado, the trial court has a number of alternatives in entering judgment for a criminal sentence.
 Sentencing options range from probation, specialized restitution, and community service programs to imprisonment or the death sentence.
 Sentencing alternatives depend on the specific crime, the defendant's history, and potential impact on the safety of the victims.

-The law provides alternative imposition of sentences for certain level 4 drug felony cases.
+The law provides alternative imposition of sentences for certain felony drug cases.
 During sentencing or resentence after revocation of probation, the court may consider all reasonable and appropriate alternative sentences, including treatment programs or probation.

 Some individuals may be able to leave detention during necessary and reasonable hours for seeking employment, working, attending school, or seeking medical treatment.
 Home detention is an alternative correctional sentence where the defendant remains within their approved residence at all times except for court-approved activities.